vvmspace/ismobile/readme.md

-# isMobile() function - detedcting mobile device by JS
+# isMobile() function - detecting mobile device by JS

 Usage:
 if(isMobile()){